aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Enhance your API capabilities with the latest update!
-Now you can effortlessly adjust Dicom tags via our public API, empowering seamless integration and customization.
-Experience improved PNG loading, including support for files with unexpected end of file (EOF), alongside optimized PNG loader performance.
-Convert DJVU files to PDF with ease, ensuring the first page is not blank.
-Plus, tackle EMF to PDF conversions effortlessly with text wrapping enhancements.
-We resolve issues with converting CDR images to DXF format.
-Enjoy smoother EPS to SVG exports with fixes for processing errors and missing text.
-Witness a significant performance boost in exporting large SVG files.
-Get ready for enhanced productivity with our latest PS (EPS) file export fixes.
-Upgrade now and streamline your workflow with precision and efficiency!
+Enhance your API capabilities with the latest update:

+- **Adjust Dicom tags** effortlessly via our public API for seamless integration and customization.
+- Experience **improved PNG loading**, now supporting files with unexpected end of file (EOF) and optimized PNG loader performance.
+- **Convert DJVU** files to PDF effortlessly, ensuring the first page is not blank.
+- Effortlessly tackle **EMF to PDF conversions** with enhanced text wrapping.
+- Resolve issues with **converting CDR images** to DXF format.
+- Enjoy smoother **EPS to SVG exports** with fixes for processing errors and missing text.
+- Witness a significant performance boost when exporting **large SVG** files.
+- Enhance productivity with our latest **PS (EPS) file export** fixes.
 </p>

 ### New Feature - Edit DICOM Image Tags